eperinan/vim-configuration/README.md

 ### Bundle 'sumpygump/php-documentor-vim'
 Generates your function and classes comments template.

-### Bundle 'joestelmach/lint.vim'
-Check syntax for Javascript and CSS.
-It´s needed to install V8 library.
-To do it, you could follow instraction included at the [original plugin repository](https://github.com/joestelmach/lint.vim)

 ### Bundle 'garbas/vim-snipmate'
 Allows you to create code snippets.

 ### Bundle 'MarcWeber/vim-addon-mw-utils'
 Just a few utils like caching  content or tiny blob windows that is used by other vim plugins included in this repo.
 Just a required plugin.

 ### Bundle "tomtom/tlib_vim"
 Another required package.

-### Bundle "honza/snipmate-snippets"
-Predefined code snippets for PHP, Python, Javascript,...

 ### Bundle 'tpope/vim-fugitive'
 Allows you to execute Git commands and, the most important feature, to navigate throw the git object.